tychonievich/cs3330-s2022/markdown/oh.md

 # Professor in Person

-- Occur in the professor's office.
+- Occur in the professor's office (Rice 208).
 - Usually, there is no queue: simply show up.
     - If the professor is not helping someone else, come in
     - Otherwise, make sure the professor knows you are waiting